 In January 2014, Mr. Smith was named to one of thirteen to watch on Cincy Magazine’s annual Power 100 List.
 He was the recipient of the Development Counsellors International (DCI) first ever Forty Under 40 Award in January 2013, which was awarded at the International Economic Development Association’s Leadership Conference in Orlando, Florida.
 This award recognizes individuals worldwide for their placemaking and economic development skills.
 Also in 2013 he was recognized by the Cincinnati Business Courier’s Forty Under 40 as one of the “next generation of young leaders and innovators”.
 In 2012, the Greater Cincinnati Chapter of American Society for Public Administration (GCC-ASPA) awarded Mr. Smith the Administrator of the Year Individual Contributor Award.

-In October 2013 he was one of 300 invited urbanists from North America and Europe that convened in Pittsburgh to discuss the future of post-industrial cities.
-In April 2013 he was an invited delegate to attend the New York Times Energy for Tomorrow Conference, which focused on reinventing cities with initiatives focused on sustainability and energy efficiency.
+In October 2013 he was one of 300 invited urbanists from North America and Europe that convened in Pittsburgh at the second Remaking Cities Congress to discuss the future of post-industrial cities (the first Congress was held in 1988 and was co-chaired by Prince Charles and David Lewis).
+In April 2013 he was an invited delegate to attend the New York Times Energy for Tomorrow Conference, held in midtown Manhattan, which focused on reinventing cities with initiatives focused on sustainability and energy efficiency.

 He received the Credentialed Manager designation by the International City/County Management Association (ICMA) in July 2008.
 He serves on the national Center for Performance Measurement Leadership Committee and is a former member of the ICMA International Committee.
 Additionally, he has presented at ICMA conferences in Montreal, Quebec; Pittsburgh, Pennsylvania; Richmond, Virginia and Corpus Christi, Texas on topics ranging from performance measurement to organizational behavior.